uhm-descartes/uhm-descartes.github.io/_pages/apply/overview.md

 Our NRT program hosts both funded and non-funded trainees.
 To be a trainee, you need to
 - be in good academic standings;
+- be committed to the training and education programs designed by the NRT faculty;
 - more importantly, be passionate about data science and AI!

 To be a **funded** trainee, you need to be a **U.S. citizen or permanent resident**, which is required by the NSF.